slateci/slateci.github.io/_docs/cluster/cluster-install.md

 At this point, you should have a functioning and federated SLATE cluster.
 If you have any questions on this process, please [contact our team](/community/) for assistance.
 Below we have provided some solutions to problems that folks have occasionally come across.

 ### "slate cluster create" command hangs and times out
+#### Problem Description
-Sometimes the "slate cluster create" command will hang for a period of time and then fail.
+Sometimes the "slate cluster create" command will hangfor a period of time and then fail.
 This is usually because the underlying `kubectl` command used by the SLATE client is misconfigured.
 You may want to check to see if `kubectl` commands can complete normally.
 If you get an error the type:

 (starting with Kubernetes v1.18)